 Identify the initial serving CMs of moving GCO based on the mobility information of GCO and the serving area information of other CMs.

 A set of initial serving CMs is formed by the CM(s) whose serving area is crossed by the predicted route L. The route L can be predicted based on speed/direction in mobility information of the GCO.
 If the route information is also provided in the mobility information, the route L can be predicted more precisely.
 Through inter-CM information exchange, current serving CM (CM0) of the moving GCO can obtain the serving area information of other CMs.
 By utilizing the serving area information, CM0 identifies the initial serving CMs of moving GCO that satisfy the condition to be initial.
-In Figure aa, for example, the set of initial serving CMs is comprised of CM1, CM2, CM3, CM5, and CM6.
+In Figure aa, for example, the set of initial serving CMs comprises CM1, CM2, CM3, CM5, and CM6.
 Besides, CM0 estimates the arrival time of the moving GCO at serving area of each CMi as Tia=T0a+pie-p0v, and the residence duration of the moving GCO within serving area of each CMi as Tir=pil-piev, where * is the Euclidean distance between two points.

 Determine selection priority level of the identified initial serving CMs based on their estimated available resource for moving GCO

-CM0 sends request to each of the identified initial serving CMs to obtain their amount of available resource for the moving GCO.
+CM0 sends a request to each of the identified initial serving CMs to obtain their amount of available resource for the moving GCO.
 The request includes estimated arrival time Tia, residence duration Tir, and desired resource (bandwidth).
 Upon receiving request, each of the initial serving CMs estimates its available resource and responds to CM0.
 Then CM0 ranks the initial serving CMs with a selection priority level, denoted by wi.
 The larger the amount of available resource can be provided, the higher the selection priority level is.

 Select the candidate serving CMs of moving GCO from the identified initial serving CMs

-One method to select the candidate serving CMs for moving GCO with desired performance target is to model the relation among the initial serving CMs by utilizing an association graph.
+One method to select the candidate serving CMs for moving GCO with desired performance target is modeling the relation among the initial serving CMs by utilizing an association graph.

 Figure bb shows an example association graph G, which is corresponding to the case of Figure aa.
 Each vertex represents an initial serving CM.
 Directed arc, depicted by CMi→CMj, represents that serving area of the two CMs are overlapped on the route L and the moving GCO is supposed to move from the serving area of CMi to that of CMj.
 Each CMi has the estimated residence duration Tir as a first weight and the selection priority level wi as a second weight.
 In this figure, CM1 and CM6 are labeled as source vertex and destination vertex, respectively.